 Seek support from other teachers who may teach Ss.
-Other educators may have suggestions and resources that support English language development and content concepts.
+Other educators, novice and veteran may have suggestions and resources that support English language development and content concepts.
 Creating and sustaining professional learning communities that support Ss are vital for student success.